The Quotient Of A Number And 9

 Using a Calculator

 For quick and accurate calculations, a calculator is an invaluable tool.
-Simply enter the dividend, press the division symbol (/), enter 9, and press the equals (=) button.
+So naturally, simply enter the dividend, press the division symbol (/), enter 9, and press the equals (=) button.
 The calculator will display the result, which may be a decimal.

 • Whole Number Quotient: If you need only the whole number quotient, truncate the decimal portion.
-For example, if the calculator shows 42.666..., the whole number quotient is 42.
+To give you an idea, if the calculator shows 42.666..., the whole number quotient is 42.

 • Remainder: To find the remainder, multiply the whole number quotient by 9 and subtract the result from the original dividend.
 In the example above: